bbauska/noFascists/README.md

 # noFascists
-No to New-liberalism &amp; fascists in America.
+No to Neo-liberalism &amp; fascists in America.
 And, thus, the World.

 ## Reagan-to-Trump